 The following objects of $\cCLMuclop_k = \cCLMpscan_k$ coincide: \ben \item $I^{(A,\un)}$; \item $\nwhat{I^{(A)}}$; \item $\ol{I k^{(A,\un)}}$ endowed with the relative topology of $k^{(A,\un)}$; \item the set of functions $A \to I$ which tend to $0$ along the filter of cofinite subsets of $A$ equipped with the topology of uniform convergence on $A$; \item the intersection of $I^A$ and $k^{(A,\un)}$ taken in $k^A$ as a subspace of $k^{(A,\un)}$. \een If $k \in \cCRouclop$, then the objects listed above are in $\cCLMpscan_k = \cCLMouclop_k$. \end{prop}

 \begin{rmk} Notice that, if $k \in \cCRuop$, $k^{(A,\un)}$ is not in general an object of $\cCLMuop_k$.
 However, it follows from \cite[Rmk.
-8.3.3 (iv)]{GR} that if $k \in \cCRoufop$ then $k^{(A,\un)}$ is endowed with the naive canonical topology, hence it is an object of $\cCLMouop_k = \cCLMnaive_k$. \end{rmk} \begin{rmk} Notice that, for $R$ in $\cRu$, the naive canonical topology on a $R$-module $N$ runs, in general, into serious difficulties. \ben \item Assume $R \in \cCRuclop$ and let $N \in \cCLMnaive_R$.
-It is not true in general that a closed $R$-submodule of $N$ still carries the naive canonical topology.
-An example is given by the following inclusion of $\Z_p$-submodules of the ring of formal power series $\Q_p[[T]]$.
+8.3.3 (iv)]{GR} that if $k \in \cCRoufop$ then $k^{(A,\un)}$ is endowed with the naive canonical topology, hence it is an object of $\cCLMouop_k = \cCLMnaive_k$. \end{rmk} \begin{rmk} Notice that, for $R$ in $\cRu$, the naive canonical topology on a $R$-module $N$ runs, in general, into serious difficulties. \ben \item Assume $R \in \cCRoufop$ and let $N \in \cCLMnaive_R$.
+It is not true in general that the subspace topology on a closed $R$-submodule of $N$ is still the naive canonical topology.
+An example is given, for $R =\Z_p$, by the following inclusion of $\Z_p$-submodules of the ring of formal power series $\Q_p[[T]]$.
 Namely, we set